[Skip to Content]

 • Program Directors identified the need for a national accreditation organization that recognizes a program’s adherence to quality assurance standards

-• If federal funding becomes available for postgraduate programs, accreditation by a nationally recognized organization is highly likely to be one component of eligibility for such funding
+• As federal funding becomes available for postgraduate programs, accreditation by a nationally recognized organization is one of the components of eligibility for such funding

-• The Consortium is a national accreditation organization that accredits NP and joint NP/PA postgraduate training programs with a process that:
+• The Consortium is a national accreditation organization that accredits NP, PA, and joint NP/PA postgraduate training programs with a process that:

 • Uses practice-based standards derived from a national consensus process inclusive of expert NPs and PAs